gfpcom/free-proxy-list/CONTRIBUTING.md

 - **Improving the core application:** Enhancing performance, fixing bugs, or adding new features.
 - **Reporting bugs or suggesting features:** If you find an issue or have an idea for a new feature, please open an issue.

+### Other Ways to Contribute

+Even if you don't have time to contribute code, there are other ways you can support the project:

+- **Star our repository:** A star is a great way to show your appreciation and helps increase the project's visibility.
+- **Share the repository:** Share the project with your friends, colleagues, or on social media.
+The more people who know about it, the better!

 ### Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.